mjordan/GitBags/README.md

 There is one requirement in GitBag workflows: all Git operations need to be performed after the Bag has been created or modified.
 Otherwise, the .git directory will be added to the payload.
 You don't want this since 1) only Bag's payload and not its manifests or tagfiles would be under Git's control and 2) you would likely invalidate your Bag if you performed any Git operations that write to its directory.
 So, in practice, you should always create the Bag first (or take an existing Bag), then initialize the Git repo, and modify the Bag's payload or tagfiles, then commit the changes using Git.
 Bag operations, then GIt operations.
 Bag, then Git.

-## "Light" GitBags
+## Light GitBags

 Even Linus Torvalds admits that Git "[sucks](http://osdir.com/ml/git/2009-05/msg00051.html)" at handling big files.
-Basically, the larger the file, the longer Git operations like `add` take.
+The larger the file, the longer Git operations like `add` take.
 This is a problem, since many Bags will contain fairly large numbers of big files.
 One work around for this problem is to create "light" GitBags.
-All this means is that you add only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) to your Git repo, and not the files in your Bag's payload files.
+All this means is that you add only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) to your Git repo, and not the payload files in your Bag's /data directory.

-Since all changes to the checksums generated for payload files are recorded in the manifest files (and in bag-info.txt if you use the Payload-Oxum tag), Git is still able to track changes to payload files.
-The disadvantage of this approach is that the payload files are not versioned.
-So, you will be able to tell if a payload file was modifed, but not retrieve the pre-modified version of the file.
+Any modification to a payload file will result in a new checksum, so updating the manifests for a Bag will result in a change to the manifest files (and in bag-info.txt if you use the Payload-Oxum tag).
+For his reason, Git is still able to track changes to payload files even if the payload files are not included in the Git repo.
+An additional benefit of light GitBags is that they won't get nearly as large as GitBags that version large files.
+The disadvantage of light GitBags is that the payload files are not versioned.
+In other words, you will be able to tell if a payload file was modifed, but not retrieve the pre-modified version of the file.

 Here is an example of creating a light GitBag.
 I have a Bag with the following contents: